Rosemary Edet: Liberation theology

-Edets' scholarly work focuses on the Roman Catholic church and gender studies, particularly the Catholic Church in Nigeria, and various women’s organizations she has served like the Circle of Concerned African Women Theologians, the Ecumenical Association of Third World Theologians, and the Learned Women Association.
+Edets' scholarly work focuses on the Roman Catholic church and gender studies, particularly the Catholic Church in Nigeria, and various women's organizations she has served like the Circle of Concerned African Women Theologians, the Ecumenical Association of Third World Theologians, and the Learned Women Association.
 She contributed to liberation theology through publications that demonstrate her efforts at appropriating theological issues about women, church, culture, rituals, inculturation, contextualization, and religious relations concerning their biblical bases and implication for society.
-She confronts contemporary challenges by discussing critical topics such as the marginalization of women, harmful cultural practices like female genital mutilation, and the failure to fully implement international agreements like the 1995 Beijing Declaration’s 35% affirmative action for women’s participation in nation-building.
+She confronted contemporary challenges by discussing critical topics such as the marginalization of women, harmful cultural practices like female genital mutilation, and the failure to fully implement international agreements like the 1995 Beijing Declaration's 35% affirmative action for women's participation in nation-building.
 She condemns the cultural and religious processes that widows undergo which belittle their dignity.
 Edet argues that all forms of unfair and inhuman treatment of women for any reason are opposed to Christian principles of love and life.
 As a New Testament scholar at the University of Calabar, her feminist theology of liberation is inspired by the Pauline letters diversity and communality where all members have equal dignity and roles.
-Her liberation theology fosters coexistence, intercultural dialogue, the dignity of women, and breaking down patriarchal systems that perpetuate inequality, aggression, and insecurity in society, particularly Nigeria.She unfolds a relational Christological identity of Jesus as a friend, liberator, healer, and life-giver who offers the fullness of life for all humanity, regardless of gender, sex, or class.
-She deconstructs the normative patriarchal norms, redefines women’s self-identity, and fosters inclusivity and equal partnership within pastoral framework that actively contribute to societal transformation.She calls for inclusive theology arguing that exclusion of women is based on unsound doctrinal foundations.
-Edet champions inclusion of women in the Roman Catholic ministry as its traditional and colonial system of exclusive male leadership structure supports and reinforces the traditional gender based societal roles, perpetuates male dominance, and ignores the religious leadership of African Women in the same traditional culture, and women's historical contributions to early Christianity.The book "African Literature, Mother Earth, and Religion" was dedicated to her, in recognition of her advocacy for women’s liberation, theological contributions, and commitment to the Circle of Concerned African Women Theologians.
+Her liberation theology fosters coexistence, intercultural dialogue, the dignity of women, and breaking down patriarchal systems that perpetuate inequality, aggression, and insecurity in society, particularly Nigeria.
+She unfolds a relational Christological identity of Jesus as a friend, liberator, healer, and life-giver who offers the fullness of life for all humanity, regardless of gender, sex, or class.
+She deconstructs the normative patriarchal norms, redefines women’s self-identity, and fosters inclusivity and equal partnership within pastoral framework that actively contribute to societal transformation.
+She calls for inclusive theology arguing that exclusion of women is based on unsound doctrinal foundations.
+Edet champions inclusion of women in the Roman Catholic ministry as its traditional and colonial system of exclusive male leadership structure supports and reinforces the traditional gender based societal roles, perpetuates male dominance, and ignores the religious leadership of African Women in the same traditional culture, and women's historical contributions to early Christianity.
+The book "African Literature, Mother Earth, and Religion" was dedicated to her, in recognition of her advocacy for women’s liberation, theological contributions, and commitment to the Circle of Concerned African Women Theologians.